-Established within the Faculty of Law in 1986 with Professor Garth Neitheim as Chair and Acting Director.
+Established within the Faculty of Law in 1986 with Professor Garth Nettheim as Chair and the Hon.
+J.H.
+Wooten AC, QC as Director.
 The Centre aims to develop and co-ordinate research, teaching and dissemination of information in the multi-disciplinary area of the relationship between Aboriginal peoples and the law.